wiseleyb/Sensis/README.markdown

 ## Usage
 You can get a free api key at http://developers.sensis.com.au/

-Note - all methods (search, get_listing_by_id and report) all take an additional key:  :test => true/false.
+Note - all methods (search, get_listing_by_id and report) all take an additional key:  :env => "test" or "prod".
 This decides if the test endpoint or the production endpoint will be used.
-It defaults to test.
+It defaults to "test".
+You can specify this in the config if you don't want to pass it.

 All results can be accessed by their hash values or by method names... example: